 Facts About the Western Diamondback Rattlesnake

-- In Mexico, where the snake has a large population, it kills more people than any other snake.
+- In Mexico, where the snake has a large population, it kills more people than any other type of snake.

 - They’re a common victim of hit and runs.
-Why?
-Because they like to sit on the blacktop in the evening and at night, while it retains the heat of the sun.
+They sit on the blacktop in the evening and at night, while it retains the heat of the sun.

 - They’re a particularly aggressive and defensive species.
-When you approach one, it’ll usually stand its ground rather than trying to get away.
-They’ll try rattling, but if that doesn’t scare you, they won’t hesitate to strike.
+When you approach one, it’ll usually stand its ground rather than trying to escape.
+They’ll try rattling, but won’t hesitate to strike.

 Copperheads are another kind of viper.
 They get their name from their heads, which are—you guessed it—a red, coppery color.
 People use the term copperhead to refer to a few different snakes, including rat snakes and occasionally water moccasins.
 But the true copperhead is the North American copperhead snake, scientific name Agkistrodon contortrix.